Introduction

 ...and so on

 Although it’s a nice and short solution, its memory consumption grows exponentially.
-I honestly don’t know a way to get around that.
+I don’t know a way to get around that.
 Another solution would be storing the generated programs in an array and building the next program using their combinations.
 For example:

 0